montyaahad/materializecss-nuget-package/README.md

 `PM> Install-Package materializecss`

-Then you will find all the necessary contents under your project's `Content/materialize-vX.XX.X` folder.
+Then you will find all the necessary contents under your project's `Content>materialize-vX.XX.X` folder.